Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 180.  ### Question180
 Who are the participants of the Daily Scrum?

-- [ ] The Development Team and the Scrum Master
+- [ ] The Development Team and the Scrum Master.
-- [ ] The Development Team and the Product Owner
+- [ ] The Development Team and the Product Owner.
-- [ ] The Scrum Team
+- [ ] The Scrum Team.
-- [x] The Development Team
+- [x] The Development Team.

 _[⬆ Back to Top](#table-of-contents)_